BE A MENTOR

 Mentorship FAQs

 Because we are a college and career success organization that focuses on rigorous academic preparation, we look for Mentors who have the personal life experience to be guides to our Scholars.
 Mentors support their Scholars to perform well in and out of the classroom, explore career options, and prepare for a successful transition to a selective four-year college.
-We prefer that prospective Mentors hold a bachelor’s degree from a four-year college or university and have established themselves in a career for a minimum of three years after graduation.
+We ask that all Mentors have a college degree and at least one-year of professional experience.

 The heart of a great Mentor is one willing to build a relationship with a high school student as he or she journeys through the LINK fellowship.